pagekit/docs/guide-theme.md

 ## Create file structure

 Each theme in Pagekit is located in its own folder in the `/themes` directory.
-In order for Pagekit to recognize directory as a valid theme, you have to follow a certain file structure, at least for a few required files.
+In order for Pagekit to recognize a directory as a valid theme, you have to follow a certain file structure, at least for a few required files.

 You can create the basic structure manually or use Pagekit's provided command line tool that creates the initial structure for you.
 In this tutorial we will be using the command line tool.

 Open the terminal and navigate to your Pagekit folder.
 To create a theme called `mytheme` , just run the following command.